norc-heal/heal-app-docs/docs/about/nav.md

 ## Tabs

-The tabs within the tool are organized sequentially to walk through the steps of data packaging: Data Package, Experiment Tracker, Resource Tracker, Results Tracker, and Data Dictionary.
+The tabs within the tool are organized sequentially vertically to walk through the steps of data packaging (shown in reverse order here due to horizontal orientation): Data Package, Experiment Tracker, Resource Tracker, Results Tracker, and Data Dictionary.

 ![](../app-screenshots/main-tabs.PNG)